 Set across Istanbul and Oxford, from the 1980s to the present day, Three Daughters of Eve is a sweeping tale of faith and friendship, tradition and modernity, love and an unexpected betrayal.

-Peri, our main character, is prompted by an old polaroid photo of 3 young women and their professor, to reminisce about her time at Oxford University, her search for God, and for meaning as a young Muslim woman.
+Peri is prompted by an old polaroid photo of three young women and their professor, to reminisce about her time at Oxford University, her search for God and for meaning as a young Muslim woman.

 She tells her story in present day over the course of one evening from a dinner party in Istanbul.

 Fascinating mix of cultures both past and present, conservative and liberal ideas, political and spiritual themes.

 “Can you create a marvellous science of your own to study God?”